 The focus of your work will depend on your role and the firm you work for.

-You could be working across a range of audit projects with clients of all sectors and sizes, or you could work in a more specialist role, such as public sector auditor, financial services auditor or private client auditor.
-Alternatively, you could work in a particular type of audit, such as risk, fraud or non-financial assurance services.
+You could be involved in a range of audit projects with clients across various sectors and sizes, or work in a more specialised role, such as public sector auditor, financial services auditor or private client auditor.
+Alternatively, you might specialise in a specific type of audit, such as risk, fraud or non-financial assurance.

-Your role could also include providing broader accounting and advisory services.
-This is most common in roles working for smaller firms and with smaller clients.
+Your role may also include broader accounting and advisory services.
+This is more common in smaller firms working with smaller clients.

 Responsibilities